Siddardar/metabase-iris-driver/README.md

 ## Quick Start (Docker)

+**NOTE:** If you are following this guide on a Windows machine, change the iris image to `containers.intersystems.com/intersystems/irishealth-community:latest-preview`

 This Quick Start guide is fully contained and comes with a Metabase instance, an IRIS instance and automatically injects the driver for you.
 If you have your own IRIS/Metabase instance that you want to test the driver on, simply remove the appropriate services in the `docker-compose.yaml` file (see [here](#components-and-configurations) for more details) or download the latest driver from the [releases page](https://github.com/Siddardar/metabase-iris-driver/releases) of this repo and use it accordingly.
 A guide to using community drivers in Metabase can be found [here](https://www.metabase.com/docs/latest/developers-guide/community-drivers).

 For this guide, Docker as well as some basic understanding of IRIS is needed.